Mohamed Haouas

-Mohamed Haouas (born 9 March 1994) is an international French rugby union player and convicted domestic abuser.
+Mohamed Haouas (born 9 March 1994) is an international French rugby union player.
 His position is prop.
 He measures 1.85 m and weighs 127 kg.
 He has played for the French national side as well as Clermont Auvergne, Biarritz and Montpellier.

 Haouas was banned from playing for three weeks in 2020 after punching Scottish player Jamie Ritchie during the 2020 Six Nations Championship.
 In February 2023 he became the first ever player to be sent off twice playing for the French international team after headbutting Scotland’s Ben White.